NDE/NDI Inspection and Microscopes

 Tristan offers two standard product lines—the series 600 LTS systems and the series 700 HTS systems.
 The series 600 is designed for the researcher who desires ultimate performance from a low to medium count SQUID magnetometer or gradiometer.
 The series 600 offers the widest choice of detection coil configurations.
 The series 700 HTS magnetometers offer researchers interested in HTS (liquid nitrogen) SQUIDs a number of convenient platforms to perform NDE measurements.

-It includes of a Cryogenic Probe with liquid helium level sensor, a 1st order axial (dBZ/dz) detection coil, iMAG® LTS SQUID and electronics (1 channel) and a Model BMD-6 Liquid Helium Dewar.
-With a 1 cm detection coil, sensitivities approaching 10 fT/Ö Hz are possible.
-The BMD-6 dewar allows the detection coils to be placed within 10 mm of room temperature.
+The T601 includes a Cryogenic Probe with liquid helium level sensor, a 1st order axial (dBz/dz) detection coil, iMAG® LTS SQUID and electronics (1 channel) and a Model BMD-9 Liquid Helium Dewar.
+With a 1 cm detection coil, sensitivities approaching 10 fT/√Hz are possible.
+The BMD-9 dewar allows the detection coils to be placed within 10 mm of room temperature.

 The 603 is a three channel system with the detection coils oriented orthogonally.
-To reduce external noise, the coils are configured as one axial and two planar gradiometers (dBZ/dz, dBX/dz, dBY/dz).
-With 1 cm detection coils, sensitivities of 10 fT/Ö Hz are possible.
-The 603 can also be ordered with axial detection coils.
+To reduce external noise, the coils are configured as one axial and two planar gradiometers (dBz/dz, dBx/dz, dBy/dz).
+With 1 cm detection coils, sensitivities of 10 fT/√Hz are possible.
+The 603 can also be ordered with all axial detection coils.

-The 606 (Fig. 1) is an extension of the model 603 with the addition of three channels (BX, BY, BZ) for electronic noise cancellation.
-System noise is dependent on the electronic noise cancellation implementation, but 10 fT/Ö Hz is expected.
+The 606 (Fig. 1) is an extension of the model 603 with the addition of three channels (Bx, By, Bz) for electronic noise cancellation.
+System noise is dependent on the electronic noise cancellation implementation, but 10 fT/√Hz is expected.

-for the Series 600 LTS magnetometers include 2 mm detection coils, 1st and 2nd order axial and planar detection coils, improved uniform field noise rejection, an adjustable tail to permit 2 mm tail gaps, scanning stages, liquid helium level monitors and a flexible transfer tube.
+Options for the Series 600 LTS magnetometers include 2 mm detection coils, 1st and 2nd order axial and planar gradiometer detection coils, improved uniform field noise rejection, an adjustable tail to permit 2 mm tail gaps, scanning stages, liquid helium level monitors and flexible transfer tubes.

-Tristan has built many custom NDE systems including the world’s first scanning SQUID microscope with a resolving power better than 1 µm.
+Tristan has built many custom NDE systems including the SMM-1000, the world’s first scanning SQUID microscope with a resolving power better than 1 µm.

 The 701 is a compact single channel magnetometer system.
 Its 3″ diameter liquid nitrogen dewar has a hold time greater than 16 hours.
 The NLD-310 dewar allows the detection coil to be within 5 mm of room temperature.
 The 701 is also available with the 5″ NLD-510 dewar for three day hold times.